-Tomi Lahren on the hot seat after abortion comments
+Tomi Lahren's show pulled for a week after abortion comments

 "The Blaze cannot be about me, me, me, me," he added later, in another apparent shot at Lahren.
 "Media should not be about me, me, me, me."

-Lahren did not respond to a request for comment.
-On Monday, her normally active Twitter feed had slowed to a crawl.
+Lahren defended herself from the backlash over the weekend, but on Monday, her normally active Twitter feed had slowed to a crawl.

 By late morning, with Beck still on the air, Lahren offered up one cryptic observation to her more than 665,000 followers.